Diego81/omnicontacts/README.md

 ```

 This window will show all network transaction that your locally hosted application is processing.
-You may visit and it will process all of the requests and responses on your localhost
+Ngrok will process all of the requests and responses on your localhost.
+Visit:

 ```bash
 http://123456789.ngrok.com # replace 123456789 with your instance
 ```